Internet marketing continues to be increasingly competitive, and getting organic exposure is getting tougher and tougher.

 First, the 3-pack are intended to give searchers high-quality, local business results.
 Google recognizes the importance users put on convenience, whether they use geo-targeted keywords in their search (city, state, town, suburb, etc.) or not (including “near me” searches).
 Thus, getting 3-pack listings are heavily “local” focused.
 Although it is not impossible, it is very difficult to show up in the map listings if your business is not located in the same vicinity.
 The more local, the better.

-Second, the 3-pack results are based not on your website, but on your Google My Business (GMB) profile.
+Second, the 3-pack results are based not on your website, but on your Google Business Profile (GBP) profile.
 In most cases, Google created your initial profile and you had to go out and claim it.
-The good news with that is your GMB is a Google asset, and Google loves its own stuff.
+The good news with that is your GBP is a Google asset, and Google loves its own stuff.
 It’s like having another web page that you didn’t have to pay for, and has instant Google credibility.

-Thus, it makes sense to optimize your GMB profile targeting your highest-quality, local prospects.
+Thus, it makes sense to optimize your GBP profile targeting your highest-quality, local prospects.

 How to Optimize Your Google Business Profile

-- Set Up Your Google My Business Account – A Google Business Profile is separate from a Google My Business account, which is required to make optimization changes and updates to your profile.
+- Set Up Your Google Business Profile Account – A Google Business Profile is separate from a Google Business Profile account, which is required to make optimization changes and updates to your profile.
 If you have a business-related Google account (as opposed to your personal Google/Gmail account), use this to set up your account (Google.com/business).

 - Thoroughly Complete Every Section – By having a more complete profile, it gives users and Google more information and it creates more opportunities for user engagement.
 You probably already know the importance of having accurate Name, Address, Phone, Website, and Hours.
 But you need to be very consistent.
 For instance, your business name should be identical to what is on your practice signage, business cards, business license, etc. This includes the use of abbreviations, suite number, and not stuffing in other location names and keywords that can be considered spam.